HouzuoGuo/laitos/doc/[Web-service]-Twilio-telephone-SMS-hook.md

 ## Tips
 Telephone and mobile networks are prone to eavesdropping attacks that can reveal your password PIN and app command responses to potential attackers.
+Consider using [one-time password in place of password PIN](https://github.com/HouzuoGuo/laitos/wiki/Command-processor#use-one-time-password-in-place-of-password-pin).

-Use telephone/SMS only as the last resort.
-The web service does not respond to an SMS if the sender fails to use the correct password PIN.
+The web service does not respond if an SMS sender fails to use the correct password PIN.
 All SMS and calls are logged for inspection on Twilio console.

 Regarding laitos configuration:
 - Make sure to choose a very secure URL for both call and SMS endpoints, it is the only way to secure this web service!
-- Under `HTTPFilters`, double check that `MaxLength` of `LintText` is set to a reasonable number below 1000, otherwise if laitos sends an exceedingly large SMS response, Twilio will break apart the response into multiple SMS segments, and charge you very high fees for sending all segments!
-Also, consider turning on all compression routines in `LintText` to further reduce cost.
+- Under `HTTPFilters`, double check that `MaxLength` of `LintText` is set to a reasonable number below 1000, otherwise if laitos sends an exceedingly large SMS response, Twilio will break apart the response into multiple SMS segments, and then charge a high fee for sending the segments altogether!
+Also, consider turning on all compression features of `LintText` to further reduce cost.
-- To prevent spam, laitos limits number of incoming calls to one call every 5 seconds per caller, and limits SMS messages to one SMS every 5 seconds per sender.
+- To prevent spam, laitos limits number of incoming calls to once every 10 seconds per each caller, and limits incoming SMS messages to once every 10 seconds per each sender.

 Regarding Twilio configuration:
 - Usage of HTTPS is mandatory in web hook, your laitos web server must be serving HTTPS traffic using a valid TLS